-Male partners who also use PrEP can make PrEP a team activity by remembering to take pills or attend appointments doing their part to prevent HIV in their relationship together with their partners.
-And, by using PrEP, they are partners have role to play in an important
+Male partners who also use PrEP can make PrEP a team activity by remembering to take pills or attend appointments doing their part to prevent HIV in their relationship. together with their partners.
+And, by using PrEP, they are

-This tool was written with male partners in mind, but any partner can support PrEP use!
+> This tool was written with male partners in mind, but any partner can support PrEP use!